dekuNukem/duckyPad/starting_fresh.md

 ## FW / SW Updates

+* Don't touch the SD card for now

 * [Follow this guide](firmware_updates_and_version_history) to update your duckyPad to latest firmware.

 * [Also download the latest configurator](https://github.com/duckyPad/duckyPad-Configurator/releases/latest)